The 15 Best Platformer Games on Switch

 Blue Fire’s platforming is undoubtedly fun when everything comes together.
 While the game isn’t notoriously hard, there are many moments where you’ll have to make several attempts to complete it.

 The game features dedicated platforming gauntlets called Voids— special isolated zones with amped up difficulty.
-These zones truly showcase why Blue Fire is one of the best platformer games on Switch.
+These zones showcase why Blue Fire is one of the best platformer games on Switch.

 Since Super Meat Boy’s popularity, there has been a surplus of fast-paced 2D indie platformer games.
 Splasher stands out from crowd with its unique idea, appropriate challenge, and flawless execution.